 Check out Water Street and the lakefront in this upscale, hip community hugging Lake Minnetonka.
 Here you can paddleboard and reward yourself with Sebastian Joe’s ice cream at Tommy’s Tonka Trolley, try the beers at Excelsior Brewing Company, or opt for a smooth whiskey and live music at Jake O’Connor’s Public House.

-Nestled along the St. Croix River and facing Wisconsin, this beloved downtown offers riverfront dining, gondola and tour boat rides, a Foodies on Foot tour, and hands-on Italian cooking, summer barbequing and other classes at Cooks of Crocus Hill.
+Nestled along the St. Croix River and facing Wisconsin, this beloved downtown offers riverfront dining, gondola and tour boat rides, and hands-on Italian cooking, summer barbequing and other classes at Cooks of Crocus Hill.
 Leave plenty of time for shopping at boutiques filled with antiques, books, home decor, German Christmas imports and culinary tools along one of the state’s oldest main streets.